-- a) is in compliance with national and regional policy and legislation applicable for land use and forest management and is a result of national or regional land-use planning governed by a governmental or other official authority including consultation with affected stakeholders; and - b) entails a small proportion (no greater than 5 %) of forest type within the certified area; and - c) does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas; and - d) does not destroy areas of significantly high carbon stock; and
+- a) is in compliance with national and regional policy and legislation applicable for land use and forest management and is a result of national or regional landuse planning governed by a governmental or other official authority including consultation with affected stakeholders; and - b) entails a small proportion (no greater than 5 %) of forest type within the certified area; and - c) does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas; - d) does not destroy areas of significantly high carbon stocks; and - e) makes a contribution to long-term conservation, economic and social benefits.
+(See explanatory note 25 in Annex 1).

-- Evidence that the FSO's conversion of forests to create permanent forest operation infrastructure such as roads, bridges, meets Section 3.2 of the requirements of the Code of Practice and Guidelines. - Evidence that any conversion undertaken by the FSO has appropriate governmental approval. - Evidence of authorised access and use of lands by regulatory authorities or other entities acting in accordance with applicable legislation or regulations.
+- Evidence that the FSO's conversion of forests to create permanent forest operation infrastructure such as roads, bridges, meets Section 3.2 of the requirements of the Code of Practice and Guidelines. - Evidence that any conversion undertaken by the FSO has appropriate governmental approval. - Evidence of authorised access and use of lands by regulatory authorities or other entities acting in accordance with applicable legislation or regulations. - Evidence that there is no connection between the FSO and entities undertaking mining activities on the FMU.